ChristopherAndrewTopalian/CATopalian_JavaScript_True_AI_Robotics/src/md/motion/true_ai_robot_motion_a.md

 # True AI Motion

-**continuous, natural movement for an AI-driven thing** — Whether that’s a robot or a simulated character — you’re describing something that works more like a **central “heartbeat” loop** than a one-off `for` loop.
+**Continuous, natural movement for an AI-driven thing** — Whether that’s a robot or a simulated character — you’re describing something that works more like a **central “heartbeat” loop** than a one-off `for` loop.

 Here’s the breakdown: